sachin02-hub/IISC-Assignment/README.md

 ### Automated Selection of Objects using Text Prompts with GroundingDino

 Initial steps is similar to Image Segmentation using GroundingDino.
-After Convertion of bounding boxes into SAM2 format(xyxy), it is fed as input to a SAM2 model instead of points as seem in Manual Object Selection.
+After Conversion of bounding boxes into SAM2 format(xyxy), it is fed as input to a SAM2 model instead of points as seem in Manual Object Selection.

 Video Frame Showing Object Selection by GroundingDino for text prompt: Dog
 <img width="794" height="428" alt="image" src="https://github.com/user-attachments/assets/2b690df9-51c7-4838-bbb0-ac7a1cad9904" />

-Same issue of Mask Reshaping will occur since the underlying logic behind video propogation is the same.
-Hence the same code snippet to reshapre the mask has to be applied here.
+Same issue of Mask Reshaping will occur since the underlying logic behind video propagation is the same.
+Hence the same code snippet to reshape the mask has to be applied here.

 Sample Frames After Segmentation: